 HISTORIC NEIGHBORHOODS OF GOLDEN

 Golden was the original territorial capital of Colorado and a hub of activity in the late 1800’s.
 Gold seekers started arriving in 1858, and Golden City was founded in 1859.
 It became a supply hub for miners who panned for gold in Clear Creek.
 With all the activity, visitors began to plant roots and create neighborhoods.
 Golden has eight historic neighborhoods for visitors to explore.
+The self-guided Golden History Walking Tour is an enjoyable way to see these neighborhoods and learn about their history along the way.

 Downtown is the historic heart of Golden.
 It possesses some of Colorado’s oldest buildings and has institutions dating back well over a century.
 With buildings spanning all decades of its existence, the downtown features Victorian to Modern brick storefronts of various styles lining Washing Avenue and individual landmarks such as the Armory and Calvary Church.
 Seven downtown buildings are listed on the National Historic Register.